lipivirmani/CodSoft-Jan-25/Task2- Spam sms detection/README.md

 Copyright (c) [2025] [Lipi Virmani]

-Project developed as part of an internship at CODSOFT
+Project developed as part of Machine Learning internship at CODSOFT